MateoProjects/MAI/IML/Teoria/Factor Analysis_w4_revisat.md

 * CFA is a more complex approach that test the hypothesis that the items are associated with specific factors.
 * When factor structure is known or at least theorized
 * Testing generalization of factor structure to new data etc..

+**Summary of FA**

+* Enables us to reduce the complexity of data
+* Makes it possible to identify the latent variables which exist underneath a set of variables which are actually observed.

 ## Applications of Factor Analysis